Chapter 01: Convocation

 "Aiy.
 I see.
 And after months of recruitment, after passing initiation, after weeks of caravaning down here, they would exile me because Zingiber was being stubborn."

-Ty shrugged and rose to her feet to follow Luna.
-“Because you let him.
-A hundred strangers walked into the rangers’ home, and they’re committing a year to us.
-They’re selective.
-Once we’re branded, we’ll feel the same way about the next class of rookies.”
+"Because you let him.
+A hundred strangers walked into the rangers' home, and they're committing a year to us.
+They're selective.
+Once we're branded, we'll feel the same way about the next class of rookies."

 Luna winced, her forehead wrinkling around her wound.

-“You should’ve heard her during the caravan,” Ty said.
+"It's not me, I swear it!
+You should've heard her during the caravan," Ty said.
 She exchanged familiar bows with both Alex and their much larger friend, his gemstones shimmering like an aurora.
-“Jhigili, you could have spent the entire trip trying to explain to her why she had to chart her hunts, why we curfew every night, why we need permission for excursions.”
+"Why she had to chart her hunts, why we curfew every night, why we need permission for excursions—we really needed you there to explain, Jhigili."

 "Felix, you mean," Alex said.
 "You promised."